iwuqing/SCOPE/README.md

 ```shell
 python eval.py
 ```
-You will otain PSNR and SSIM values for the reconstruced image (`./output/img/scope_sin_pre_80_90.nii`).
-In our provied data, PSNR and SSIM are 41.03 dB and 0.9829, respectively.
+This will compute PSNR and SSIM values for the reconstruced image (`./output/img/scope_sin_pre_80_90.nii`).
+PSNR and SSIM are respectively 41.03 dB and 0.9829 for our provied result.

 ## 5. Citation